 1. Change the Air Filter

 Black smoke is a clear indication that the fuel is only being partially burned in the combustion chamber.
-When the functioning diesel engine burns the fuel, water and CO2 are left behind.
+When a functioning diesel engine burns fuel, water and CO2 are left behind.
 Black smoke is an indicator that something is preventing the fuel from burning completely, normally caused by an imbalanced air-fuel ratio.

 The first place to look is at the air mixture heading into the combustion chamber.
 The easiest repair would be to replace the engine air filter, which might be clogged.
 If there’s not enough air making its way to the engine, the air-fuel ratio is going to run rich, leaving behind unburned diesel fuel.